Guthen/guthscpbase/README.md

 Used as base addon for my SCPs addons.
 Also allow to edit my scripts through panel.

-Type `guthscpbase` in your game's console to open the configuration panel.
+Type `guthscp_menu` in your game's console to open the configuration panel.

 ## Steam Workshop
 ![Steam Views](https://img.shields.io/steam/views/2139692777?color=red&style=for-the-badge)